AlexGilleran/jsx-control-statements/README.md

 The only dependency *JSX-Control-Statements* relies upon is *Babel*.
 It is compatible with React and React Native.

+:skull_and_crossbones: Beware: This is a Babel plugin.
+It changes your code to other code - this means that some tooling that looks at your code (e.g. static analysis, typescript) is likely to not work.
+This plugin dates back to when JSX was daring and Javascript was more like playdough than meccano - if you want to stay on the well-trodden path stick with writing `&&` and `map`.

 ## Table of Contents
 - [A Note on Transformation and Alternative Solutions](#a-note-on-transformation-and-alternative-solutions)
 - [Installation](#installation)